IHG® Rewards Club Traveler Credit Card review: Good value for IHG loyalists

 First, you can convert your current points balance into a free night’s stay at participating IHG properties.
 While some hotels come in at 10,000 per night, most require substantially more points (even up to 100,000).
 According to IHG’s list of its top five reward night destinations, the Holiday Inn Resort Aruba-Beach Resort and Casino comes in at 35,000 points per night, while a stay at the InterContinental New York Times Square is 60,000 points per night, on average.
 Additionally, cardholders can pay using a combination of points and cash, giving them the flexibility to use as few or as many points as they’d like then making up the difference with cash.

-If you’re not already an IHG Rewards Club member, you should be—membership gives you 10X points on each dollar spent at eligible IHG properties.
-Combined with the 5X points per dollar offered by your Traveler’s card, this gets you 15X the points for every IHG stay (counting your Silver Elite status).
+As an IHG One Rewards member, you earn 10X points on each dollar spent at eligible IHG properties.
+Combined with the 5X points per dollar offered by your Traveler’s card, this gets you at least 17X the points for every IHG stay (counting your Silver Elite status).

 Fourth reward night

-If you make $10,000 or more worth of purchases in a calendar year, you’ll automatically earn Gold Elite status with IHG.
+If you make $20,000 or more worth of purchases in a calendar year, you’ll automatically earn Gold Elite status with IHG.
 This lets you access extended check-out and priority check-in options, ensures your points never expire and gives you 10 percent bonus earnings on top of your base points.
 By no means should you aim to spend $20,000 just to fall into this category, but this is a wonderful promotional perk for members who already land in this spending range.